section-engineering-education/engineering-education/content/authors/paul-mwangi/index.md

 title: Paul Mwangi
 type: engineering-education/author
 ---
-Paul Mwangi is an undergraduate computer science student.He has a very strong passion in web development and cybersecurity.
+Paul Mwangi is an undergraduate computer science student.
+He has a very strong passion for web development and cybersecurity.